Etsy Digital Download Pricing: How to Price Printables, Templates, and Files

 For example, a $3 instant download may look high-margin, but after listing fee, transaction fee, payment processing, discounts, and possible Offsite Ads, the net can be much smaller than expected.
 Use the Etsy Fee Calculator to test realistic order sizes.

-If your shop often sells bundles of multiple files, model the average order value, not just the single-item price.
+If your shop often sells bundles of multiple files, model the average order value instead of only the single-item price.

 Decide Whether Discounts Fit the Product